rdhillon1016/java-playground/spring/README.md

   ```
   - Auto-wiring: Using the `@Autowired` annotation, we mark an object’s property where we want Spring to inject a value from the context.

-  You can autowire a field (which can be bad in case you want the field to be `final` or you want to manage the value yourself at initialization) or the constructor of the class (the parameters will then be autowired).
+  You can autowire a field (which can be bad in case you want the field to be `final` or you want to manage the value yourself at initialization) or the constructor of the `@Component` class (the parameters will then be autowired).
+If a class has no or only one non-default constructor, `@Autowired` is optional.

   The possibility to set the values when calling the constructor also helps you when writing specific unit tests where you don’t want to rely on Spring making the field injection for you.